adamchalmers/blog/content/why-rust-on-backend.md

 seemed much simpler.

 Basically, I like that I can share code between different parts of my system.
-Using Rust for both the perf-critical services and non-perf-sensitive services simplifies the overall codebase a lot.≥÷
+Using Rust for both the perf-critical services and non-perf-sensitive services simplifies the overall codebase a lot.

 ### People issues